 The form provided in Section 10 of this document, Request for Disposal of Original Records Duplicated by Electronic Means, is completed and submitted to the Records Analysis Unit of the Government Records Section whenever this agency wishes to dispose of a series of paper records that have been digitized.

 This policy will supersede any electronic records system policy previously adopted.
 This policy will be reevaluated at a minimum of every [five] years, or upon the implementation of a new information technology system, and will be updated as required.
-A copy of this policy will remain on file with the Government Records Section
+A copy of this policy will remain on file with the Government Records Section.

 Responsible Parties